matsengrp/phip-flow/README.md

 Another simple csv containing some metadata for each peptide.
 Each peptide (row) is defined by:

- 1. `ID` <int> - A unique identifier to forever tie this peptide to it's counts for each peptide and metadata for downstream analysis.
+ 1. `ID` <int> - A unique identifier to forever tie this peptide to its counts for each peptide and metadata for downstream analysis.

  2. `Oligo` <str> - the oligo nucleotide sequence defining the expressed